|

 until next summer.
 Unlike many of the construction camp building which are

-without disturbing the
+setup without disturbing the

 ground, the permanent garrison buildings are all being erected on concrete